jk8260/nodeCompareDbs/Readme.md

 - missing, mismatch and added datasets are stored in output/ as json files

 ## Installation
-On the instructions below I reference the WSL2 bash prommt, this app will run on any platform that runs node.js and npm please feel free to joyride
+The instructions below reference the WSL2 bash prommt, this app will run on any platform that runs node.js and npm will.
+Please feel free to joyride

 Use WSL2 bash prompt and npm to restore the packages